Manage every aspect of your school's critical data.

 Development growth

-For several years now, TASS has been steadily growing in both software capability and team size, and as the development team grew, our output increased substantially.
+For several years now, TASS has been steadily growing in both software capability and team size.
+As the development team grew, our output increased substantially.

-However, with enhancements still coming out in twice a year major releases, there would be a huge influx of new features being delivered to schools all at once – often over 500 items in a single release.
+However, with enhancements still coming out in major releases twice a year, there would be a huge influx of new features delivered to schools all at once—often over 500 items in a single release.

-This process firstly meant that a huge amount of testing and BETA release feedback was necessary up-front, potentially delaying general release if anything needed to be addressed or readjusted.
+This process firstly meant that a huge amount of testing and BETA release feedback was necessary up front, potentially delaying the general release if anything needed to be addressed or readjusted.

 It also meant that customers found it difficult to get up to speed with new versions and become aware of all that was included - due to the sheer volume of new features and changes introduced.